blynkkk/blynkkk.github.io/faq.md

   > It depends mostly on your hardware.
 Low-end hardware may use up to 32 Virtual Pins.
 More powerful \(like ESP8266\) can use up to 128 but it requires also BLYNK\_USE\_128\_VPINS property in your sketch.
 [Example](https://github.com/blynkkk/blynk-library/blob/master/src/Blynk/BlynkConfig.h#L64).

-* Why app requires all this permissions?
+* Why does the app require all these permissions?

   > [http://help.blynk.cc/faq/blynk-android-permissions-explained](http://help.blynk.cc/faq/blynk-android-permissions-explained)